Rotzlucky/PixelWizards/_lessons/outline.md

 lang: en
 ---

-# PixelWizards Academy - Quest Map
+# Spellcode Academy - Quest Map

 <i class="fas fa-map-marked-alt"></i> Welcome to your magical journey through the realm of Python!
 This quest map reveals all the adventures that await you, from casting your very first Python spell to creating your own enchanted 2D RPG world.